 Hotel recommendation: Sacajawea Hotel – one of our favorite hotels in the USA, a top Western USA recommendation.

 One of the best ways to support these wonderful small towns and communities in Montana is to book time with local vendors doing their unique tours and guide services.
 From naturalist hiking to guided fly fishing, these tourism businesses are the life blood of the communities.

 Tip: we use Viator and recommend them for vetting good tour companies. [affiliate]

-39:30 – Use the Visitor Center or Convention Visitors Bureau for recommendations for tour operators.
+Another tip: Use the Visitor Center or Convention Visitors Bureau for recommendations for tour operators.
 They know who is good and can make lots of recommendations!

-We loved all of these stops on the on our road trip through Montana.
+We loved all of these stops on the on our road trips through Montana.
 Having done these routes different times of year and with different people, I can honestly say that this part of the state is my favorite.
 If you have any additional questions, please let us know by sending us a note or leaving a comment below.

 If you’d like to visit our specific podcast host page, feel free!
 There are lots of options to subscribe to the 2TravelDads Podcast.